TOP

 Students admitted to a full-time program are expected to study full-time for their programs, and are cautioned that outside work commitments may impede their academic performance.

 Full-time research postgraduate (RPg) students are provided with Postgraduate Studentships to ensure that they do not need to be concerned with looking for other sources of income to support themselves.
-Although study-related work or internship may be desirable experiences to have, they may not be critical to the studies being pursued.
+Although study-related work may be desirable experiences to have, they may not be critical to the studies being pursued.
 Full-time RPg students should devote full efforts to their studies.

 Annual Leave